Labor Market Information, a Division of the Alabama Department of Labor

 United States:

-Alabama’s labor force participation rate for March held steady at 57.4%.
-The percentage of prime-age workers increased by two-tenths of a percentage point to 78.9% over the month.
-Over the year, this number increased by one and a half percentage points from 77.4%.
+Alabama’s labor force participation rate for June held steady at 57.5%, but increased four-tenths of a percentage point from June 2023.
+The percentage of prime-age workers increased by 1.4 percentage points to 79.2% over the year.
 Prime-age workers are those aged 25-54 years.

-Counties with the lowest unemployment rates are: Shelby County at 2.3%, Morgan, Marshall, and Cullman Counties at 2.5%, and Madison, Limestone, Elmore, and Autauga Counties at 2.6%.
-Counties with the highest unemployment rates are: Wilcox County at 8.8%, Perry County at 6.0%, and Greene County at 5.9%.
+Counties with the lowest unemployment rates are: Shelby and Morgan Counties at 2.3%, Marhsall and Cullman Counties at 2.4%, and Madison, Limestone, and Elmore Counties at 2.5%.
+Counties with the highest unemployment rates are: Wilcox County at 8.5%, Perry County at 6.8%, and Dallas County at 6.0%.

-Major cities with the lowest unemployment rates are: Vestavia Hills at 2.0%, Alabaster, Homewood, and Madison at 2.1%, and Hoover and Trussville at 2.2%.
-Major cities with the highest unemployment rates are: Selma at 6.5%, Prichard at 5.7%, and Bessemer and Mobile at 4.3%.
+Major cities with the lowest unemployment rates are: Trussville and Vestavia Hills at 2.0%, Alabaster, Hoover, Homewood, and Madison at 2.2%, and Athens and Decatur at 2.4%.
+Major cities with the highest unemployment rates are: Selma at 7.1%, Prichard at 5.4%, and Bessemer at 4.0%.

 Unemployment Snapshot